LOtting/COG-01/README.md

+# Programming Workshop COG

-# This is the first part of a programming workshop at Carl-Orff-Gymnasium in Unterschleissheim/Germany
+## This is the first part of a programming workshop at Carl-Orff-Gymnasium in Unterschleissheim/Germany

 ## Hello world